tncy67/AI_News_Content_Generation/README.md

 Feel free to explore the blog where the content was posted automatically: https://ainewsgenbot.blogspot.com/.

+# Added o1-preview
+## UPDATE
+To test the capabilities of o1-preview, that's been released today, I passed the same initial prompt to it and get the result in generate_by_o1.py file.

 Even this readme is created by AI :).